mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 !!Compile with CCS compiler!!

+2/11/24 v0.75b hex and source added again
+11:57PM I accidentally uploaded my debugging version earlier this evening.
+I have reuploaded the correct version now

+Fine tune facility. display moves a digit to the left when incrementing slowly (disabled by default as could be annoying).
+Hold D.LOCK to try it.

+Single offset, accessible from long press of CLAR.
+Hold CLAR to set, if your radio needs its frequency correcting.
+See below!
+To remove the offset, just hold CLAR and ensure the number 0 is showing, then save.
+0 offset!

+3 different "dials" to try.
+Dial 0 is just a standard non-accelerated dial.
+Dial 1 is timer-based ( just counts up faster the faster you spin).
+Dial 2 is sample-based.
+Permits you to give a sharp turn of the dial to jump a high amount, or just slowly turn for normal.
+All selectable with long press of M>VFO

 26/10/24 v0.72 hex/source added.
 Another bugfix.
 Turning off in CB mode, under a temporary wideband would cause rig to be locked in CB, with TX inhibit on.
 Fixing would need an EEPROM reset.
 This is now fixed.
 One line of code!